HARLEY HAHN'S USENET CENTER

 Should you pay for Usenet Newsgroup service?

-If your ISP does not offer Usenet access, you will have to find your own news server.
-You have two choices.
+Today, you have two choices.
 You can either use a free service or contract with a company that sells access to a commercial server.
 A company that provides such a service is called a USENET PROVIDER or, more formally, a USENET SERVICE PROVIDER.

 Although free sounds nice, most people opt to pay a small monthly fee to access a commercial server.
 In fact, even people whose ISPs offer free Usenet access often choose to pay for a commercial service because of the superior reliability and service.